cMadan/prism/README.md

 Please cite this paper if you use the toolbox:

-Madan, C. R. (under review).
+Madan, C. R. (2016).
 Prism: Multiple spline regression with regularization, dimensionality reduction, and feature selection.
+Journal of Open Source Software, 31. doi: 10.21105/joss.00031

 # Usage